Disease Guide ·Arthritis ·2026

 5Is arthritis painful for cats?

-Yes, arthritis is painful — cats just hide it exceptionally well.
-In the wild, showing pain makes a cat vulnerable to predators, so they've evolved to mask discomfort.
-The pain comes from inflamed joints, bone-on-bone friction, and nerve sensitization.
-Many owners are amazed at how much more active their cat becomes after starting pain treatment — they didn't realize how much pain their cat was in.
+Yes - cats hide it well.
+Pain comes from inflamed joints, bone-on-bone friction, and nerve sensitization.
+Owners are often amazed at how much more active their cat becomes after treatment.

 6What breeds are most prone to arthritis?

 Maine Coons, Persians, Scottish Folds, and Siamese are predisposed.
-Scottish Folds deserve special mention — the same genetic mutation that causes their folded ears also affects cartilage throughout the body, making arthritis almost inevitable.
-Large breeds like Maine Coons develop it from carrying more weight.
-However, any cat can develop arthritis, especially with age, obesity, or previous joint injuries.
+Scottish Folds have a genetic cartilage mutation, making arthritis nearly inevitable.
+Any cat can develop it - especially with age, obesity, or joint injuries.

 7Does pet insurance cover cat arthritis treatment?

-Most comprehensive policies cover arthritis if your cat is enrolled before symptoms appear.
-Since arthritis is so common in senior cats, the key is insuring your cat while young — before any subtle signs develop.
-Monthly Solensia injections, pain medications, and vet visits are typically covered.
-At $500-$1,500/year for potentially 5+ years, insurance pays back significantly over the condition's lifetime.
+Most comprehensive policies cover arthritis if enrolled before symptoms appear.
+Insure your cat young - before subtle signs develop.
+Solensia, pain medications, and vet visits are typically covered.
+At $500-$1,500/year for 5+ years, insurance pays back significantly.

 Marcel Janik, founder of RealVetCost